-Explains what will happen if there is any change in Irish tax law.
+This section explains what will happen if there is any change in Irish tax law.

 - 8.1 Under current Irish law, tax does not have to be taken from life cover or specified illness cover benefits.
-A government levy is charged on payments that you make under this plan (as at November 2024). - 8.2 Any taxes or levies imposed by the Government will be deducted by Irish Life.
-We will deal with this plan in line with the requirements of Revenue.
+A government levy is charged on payments that you make under this plan (as at January 2023). - 8.2 Any taxes or levies imposed by the government will be deducted by Irish Life.
+We will deal with this plan in line with the requirements of the Revenue Commissioners.
 If Irish tax laws or any other relevant laws change after the start date, we will change the terms and conditions of the plan if we need to do this to keep the plan in line with those changes.
-We will tell you about any changes in the terms and conditions.
+We will write and tell you about any changes in the terms and conditions.